In the first two years we aim to develop:

 - Fourth and Fifth Year (option) – five lessons

 Drama in the Lower School

 A number of drama skills are taught alongside each other throughout the curriculum.
-A new topic is taught each half term which will engage pupils with its narrative and characters.
+A new topic is taught each half term which engages pupils with its narrative and characters.

-Specific skills such as acting, staging, devising, or theatre genre will be taught.
-Pupils will work individually, in pairs, small groups and as a whole class.
+Specific skills such as acting, staging, devising, or theatre genre are taught.
+Pupils sometimes work individually, in pairs, small groups and even as a whole class.

-In most lessons they will participate in active independent learning, to create pieces of drama which they, their peers and their teachers will evaluate.
-Developing skills such as teamwork, time management, focus and control will be integral to each lesson.
+In most lessons boys and girls participate in active independent learning, to create pieces of drama which they, their peers and their teachers then evaluate.
+Developing skills such as teamwork, time management, focus and control are integral to each lesson.

 Drama clubs are organised at lunchtime for the Lower School and backstage clubs are run on a weekly basis.
 Pupils can learn skills in lighting, costuming, make-up and set design.

 Opportunities for acting are offered in both traditional and innovative school plays such as ‘Blood Wedding’ and ‘Dreams of Anne Frank’; pupil-devised pieces such as ‘Down the Rabbit Hole’ and ‘A Smorgasbord of Roald Dahl’ ; and large scale musical productions such as ‘Oliver!’, ‘Godspell’ and ‘Annie’.